 Before I share a few omega 3 supplements that are carrageenan free, here is a short list of a few potential issues with this substance based on scientific research.

-- Causes gut inflammation and may be damaging to cells
+- Causes gut inflammation and may be damaging to cells.

-- May be implicated in the formation of polyps and even colorectal cancer
+- May be implicated in the formation of polyps and even colorectal cancer.

-- Immune system suppression and dysregulation with increased inflammatory cytokines
+- Immune system suppression and dysregulation with increased inflammatory cytokines.

-- Glucose intolerance and increase cholesterol
+- Glucose intolerance and increase cholesterol.

-- Cause or worsen conditions such as ulcerative colitis
+- Cause or worsen conditions such as ulcerative colitis.

 These are just a few of the concerns raised by some researchers who’ve studied the effect of Carrageenan.
 Later in the article, I will go into a bit more depth for each point.
 You can also check out my new article on the most recent studies regarding carrageenan and its dangers.

 Omega 3 without Carrageenan